AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/maintenance/commerce-235-upgrade-prerequisites-mariadb.md

 ## Prepare your database for the upgrade

-Before the Adobe Commerce Support team begins the upgrade upgrade process, you must prepare your database by converting all tables from <code>COMPACT</code> format to <code>DYNAMIC</code>.
-You also need to convert the storage engine type from MyISAM to InnoDB.
+Before the Adobe Commerce Support team begins the upgrade upgrade process, you must prepare your database by converting all tables from `COMPACT` format to `DYNAMIC`.
+You also need to convert the storage engine type from `MyISAM` to `InnoDB`.

-- Converting from <code>COMPACT</code> to <code>DYNAMIC</code> tables can take several hours with a large database.
+- Converting from `COMPACT` to `DYNAMIC` tables can take several hours with a large database.

 - To prevent data corruption, do not perform the conversion when your site is live.

 - Complete the conversion work during a low traffic period on your site.

-- Switch your site to [maintenance mode](../../../installation/tutorials/maintenance-mode.md) before running the <code>ALTER</code> commands.
+- Switch your site to [maintenance mode](../../../installation/tutorials/maintenance-mode.md) before running the `ALTER` commands.

 ### Convert database tables